-PamphletWomen's Education Movement.
-Pamphlet/ Volume 4 of 17: Bradford Female Academy Catalog, 1844.
-A very early catalog from one of the most important historical female academics.
+PamphletWomen's Educational Movement.
+Bradford Female Academy Catalog 1886.
+A catalog from one of the most important historical female academics.
 Contains names of current students and an outline of the curriculum.
-Bradford opened as the first coeducational institution in Massachusetts, but due to overwhelming interest from parents of girls with no other options for education, Bradford soon transitioned to become the first all-female academy in Massachusetts, and among the first in the United States in 1836.
-Very rare to find items from the first decade of operation of this pionering Female Academy.
-There are no copies of this very early female education catalog in any institution or libraries as per OCLC Worldcat.
+Bradford opened as the first coeducational institution in Massachusetts, but due to overwhelming interest from parents of girls with no other options for education, Bradford soon transitioned to become the first all-female academy in Massachusetts , and among the first in the United States in 1836.
+At the time that this description is being written, no copies are recorded in American institutions.
+OCLC search results are at best an estimate and can vary over time.

 See all items by Bradford Female Academy Catalog 19 cent Women Education